-- The flex software compiles the specification (regular expression) to a DFA like object. - It is implements as a C or C++ program with the action codes corresponding to different patterns embedded in it.
+The flex software compiles the regular expression specification to a DFA and implements it as a C program with the action codes properly embedded in it.

-- The output of flex is a C file lex.yy.c with the main function int yylex(void)^a. - This function, when called, returns a token. - Attribute information of a token is available through the global variable yylval.
+The output of flex is a C file lex.yy.c with the function int yylex(void).
+This function, when called, returns a token.
+Attribute information of a token is available through the global variable yylval.